rmoorewrs/kr260_demo/README.md

 # VxWorks demo scripts AMD Kria KR260 Starter Kit
 Rich Moore (rmoorewrs at gmail.com)

 This is a set of scripts that will build VxWorks projects that can be loaded on an AMD Kria KR260 starter kit.
+Both the A53 application cores and one of the R5 realtime cores is supported.

 ## Prerequisites:
 - Valid VxWorks 25.09 installation and active license